Creating a diversified portfolio with eToro

 - Drawdown: the loss of invested capital caused by the negative performance of a financial instrument or by all the financial instruments included in your portfolio.
 A non-diversified portfolio, or bad diversified and so unbalanced, might run into abrupt and sudden drawdowns just because of the simultaneity of the negative performance on the various assets.

 The first goal of a diversified portfolio, then, becomes to break down the overall riskiness of the portfolio by controlling its volatility and the potential drawdowns.

 Next, the second goal must be to look for the best investments that, with the same risk, will allow the best returns.

 In other words, first of all we have to understand how to protect our investment, and ensure that it can survive in times of market turbulence.
 After that, we can look for the best opportunities to be included in the portfolio to try to maximize profit as much as possible, but without increasing the risks.

-In recent decades much has been written about the correlations between the various assets (equities, bonds, indexes, commodities, currencies, etc.) and about how to include them in the portfolio.
+In recent decades a lot has been written about the correlations between the various assets (equities, bonds, indexes, commodities, currencies, etc.) and about how to include them in the portfolio.
 Some of these theories may be very useful, since with eToro you can also invest in stocks and commodities, or replicate the operations of those who do.